 Financial management analysts typically require a license depending on their specific job duties.
 The Financial Industry Regulatory Authority handles the licenses for financial analysts.
 In addition to gaining professional licensure, financial management analysts can also demonstrate professional skills through acquiring certifications.
 Certifications are available through professional organizations such as the Chartered Financial Analysts and the Association for Financial Professionals.
 The requirements to become certified typically vary depending on the specific type of certification; however, most require specified education and work experience, as well as passing an exam.

-Despite faster than average growth, the BLS warns prospective financial management analysts to anticipate strong competition for positions.
+Despite the average growth, the BLS warns prospective financial management analysts to anticipate strong competition for positions.
 The best way to attract employers is to hold a graduate degree as well as licensure and certification.